anoopctkm/machine-learning/projects/capstone/report.md

 **Scatter plot of PCA**
 ![movie pca](https://www.dropbox.com/s/6whf1k0p1euvnhd/pca_dimensions_scatterplot.png?raw=true)
-This Figure shows the distributions and covariance structure among the six principal components extracted from all continuous variables in the IMDB dataset.
+This Figure shows the distributions and covariance structure among the six principal components extracted from all continuous variables in the IMDB dataset (an operation conducted during the modelling phases described below).
 As expected, all components are uncorrelated with eachother.
 A useful feature to note is that the components are normally distributed, unlike some of the raw features shown in the previous Figures.

 ### Algorithms and Techniques